laravel-workflow/laravel-workflow/README.md

 }
 ```

 The workflow will reach the call to `WorkflowStub::timer()` and then hibernate for 5 minutes.
 After that time has passed, it will continue execution.
+Instead of a string interval, you can also pass in the number of seconds as an integer.

 ## Signal + Timer